Explain why the Industrial Revolution radically transformed society.

 3

-What were the major economic impacts of the Industrial Revolution?
+What are the lasting social consequences of urbanization linked to the Industrial Revolution?

 4